saptarshibasu/aws-study/README.md

   * Can be **Storage Optimized (24 vCPU)** or **Compute Optimized (52 vCPU) & optional GPU**
   * Allows processing **on the go**
   * Useful for IoT capture, machine learning, data migration, image collation etc.
+* An 80 TB Snowball appliance and 100 TB Snowball Edge appliance only have 72 TB and 83 TB of usable capacity respectively

 ## Snowmobile